unixwzrd/oobabooga-macOS/macOS-Install.md

 ## Pandas

-Pandas is now on th erequirements list and I belieev it was being installed prior to that.
+Pandas is now on the requirements list and I belieev it was being installed prior to that.
 It's probably a good idea, just like some of the other modules to do a forced recompile  I haven't investigated whether or not it uses MPS, but it should probably be included.

 ```bash
 # Optional, but will give finer granularity of you need to rollback.